The-Young-Programer/C-CPP-Programming/Tutorials/C++ Basic Tutorials/Question & Answer/C++ Question & Answer.md

 - It is a collection of data of different data type
 - It is a user defined data type
-- Dat is of int, char, float, double, etc data type
+- Data is of int, char, float, double, etc data type
 - We can access the member of union by making the varaible of union
 - union keyword is used to create a union
 - union can store single value at a time